 Game of Thrones (Foxtel / BINGE)

 After eight seasons, eight years, Game of Thrones is over.
 No more scouring the internet for GOT theories and anything that involves the beloved show.
 Mondays may feel a bit different with no new episodes to look forward to now.
 So, if you’re one of those fans who’s feeling nostalgic already, you know what you need to do.
 Just re-watch it from the very beginning and you’ll surely enjoy it as much as you did the first time.
 Not that the Red Wedding was enjoyable but you can skip that part if that scene still hurts you bad.

-Gunpowder (Foxtel Now)
+Wentworth (Foxtel Now)

 Season 8 of Wentworth will pick up straight after the events of that shocking finale to Season 7.
 Not only was the siege a bit of a blood bath, but we also saw the tantalising return of Joan “The Freak” Ferguson, which has had everyone itching for new episodes.
 But along with all the usual suspects, there’s going to be a few new faces in 2020, which is shaping up already to be one of the best seasons yet.
 Watch Wentworth Season 8 with Foxtel Now.